dli-invest/dli-invest.github.io/ibook/docs/afterthoughts/2022_thoughts.md

   - revenue breakdown:
     1. sass is declining
     2. mostly project based revenue for housing which is all over the place

+The above is actually terrible, dont listen to me ever.

 ## Simple portfolio

 Despite losses in PKK, I still belive in the stock.